ubccpsc/310/docs/index.md

     details: What each part covers and why it's ordered this way — learning outcomes, vocabulary, and the readings for each lecture.
     link: /26w1/materials/
   - title: Project
     details: Four deliverables on an inherited codebase.
-Add a feature, make it testable, design a third API version, then build it.
+Add a feature, make it evolvable, design a third API version, then build it.
     link: /26w1/project/
   - title: Course reader
     details: The reference text for the course, organized by topic.